-While no written accounts exists, Native American tribes survived off wild game in the region such as bison and elk.
+While no written accounts exist, the region’s Native American tribes survived off wild game like bison and elk.

-After leaving the Lewis & Clark expedition, John Colter comes to Jackson Hole to pursue beaver trapping.
+After leaving the Lewis and Clark Expedition, John Colter comes to Jackson Hole to pursue beaver trapping.
 Colter, Jim Bridger, Jedediah Smith, William Sublette and David E. Jackson gather in the summers to trade pelts for sustenance and winter supplies.
 Many towns and counties would later be named after these men.

-After going quiet for two decades, the Valley sees a resurgence in 1860s as the Homestead Act encourages pioneers to acquire new land.
+After going quiet for two decades, the Homestead Act encourages pioneers to acquire new land in the 1860s.
 Farmers and hunters flock to the region.
-By 1894, the town of Jackson is incorporated.
+By 1894, the Town of Jackson is incorporated.

-Travelers see Jackson Hole as a fishing, hiking, horseback riding and hunting destination.
-In the 1920s, locals begin hiking to the top of Snow King in their winter boredom and skiing down on wooden planks.
-Mike OíNeil builds jumps on Snow King, setting off an era of ski jumping and racing on the mountain.
+Travelers see Jackson Hole as a fishing, hiking, horseback-riding and hunting destination.
+In the 1920s, locals begin hiking to the top of Snow King Mountain in their winter boredom and skiing down on wooden planks.
+Mike O’Neil builds jumps on Snow King, setting off an era of ski jumping and racing on the mountain.

-Grand Teton and Yellowstone National Parks and the Bridger-Teton National Forest are established.
+Grand Teton and Yellowstone national parks and the Bridger-Teton National Forest are established.
 This limits the amount and location of land that can be used for ranching.
-Leaving so much open space encourages tourism to the region.
+Leaving so much open space encourages tourism in the region.

 The Jackson Hole Ski Club is established.
-The first race includes jumping through a fire-ringed hoop at Snow King.
+The first race includes jumping through a fire-ringed hoop at Snow King Mountain.

-Snow King Resort is the first ski resort in Wyoming with lift tickets costing $2.95.
+Snow King Mountain Resort is the first in Wyoming with lift tickets costing $2.95.
 A rope tow, made by Neil Rafferty, acts as the sole lift for the lower half of the mountain and is powered by a Ford tractor engine.

-Neil Rafferty and the Jackson Hole Winter Sports Association install Snow Kingís first top-to-bottom chairlift for $5,000.
+Neil Rafferty and the Jackson Hole Winter Sports Association install Snow King’s first top-to-bottom chairlift for $5,000.

-Neil Rafferty installs a tow rope on Telemark Bowl at the top of Teton Pass that remains open for nearly 20 years in the early season before Snow King Resort opens for the winter season.
+Neil Rafferty installs a towrope on Telemark Bowl at the top of Teton Pass that remains open for nearly 20 years in the early season before Snow King Mountain Resort opens for the winter season.
 The tow operates on the spinning tires of a Jeep.

-The Aerial Tram is installed at Jackson Hole Mountain Resort just one year after the Resort opened skiing on Rendezvous Mountain.
+The Aerial Tram is installed at Jackson Hole Mountain Resort just one year after the resort offers skiing on Rendezvous Mountain.

 On the western slope of the Tetons, Grand Targhee Resort opens in Alta, WY.